If we took one thing away from our painstaking trawl of London’s greatest street food villages, promenades and converted warehouses…

 Vinegar Yard | London Bridge

-Brand new on the food market scene is London Bridge’s Vinegar Yard.
-It comes to us courtesy of the same team behind nearby Flat Iron Square, except this time they’ve brought in a train carriage and a whole army of oversized ants.
+Vinegar Yard comes to us courtesy of the same team behind nearby Flat Iron Square, except this time they’ve brought in a train carriage and a whole army of oversized ants.
 Seriously.
 You’ll also find various leading food vendors such as My Million Pound Menu winners Baba G’s; a huge open-air garden; numerous bars; andddd a weekend flea market.
-One visit and you’ll be itching to get back…
+One visit and you’ll be itching to go back…

 Victoria Park Market | Hackney

 Every Sunday the Nightwalk – a beautiful pedestrianised street in Victoria Park – comes alive with a fresh produce and street food market.
-Visitors can bag themselves loaves of freshly made bread, cheeses, olive oils, ice-cream, and more, before tucking into plates of hand-made dumplings from Goyoza Guys or cheesy savoury crepes from Crêpes à La Carte.
-You’ll also often find live music, and there are stalls selling locally brewed craft beers and wine, round-ing it off into an ideal sunny afternoon.
+Visitors can bag themselves loaves of freshly made bread, cheeses, olive oils, ice cream, and more, before tucking into plates of hand-made dumplings from Gyoza Guys or cheesy savoury crepes from Crêpes à La Carte.
+You’ll also often find live music, and there are stalls selling locally brewed craft beers and wine, rounding it off into an ideal sunny afternoon.

 Details: Sundays, 10-4pm | Victoria Park, between Bonner Gate and Gore Gate, E2 9JW

 North End Road Market | Fulham